Thank you for donating to The Outward Bound Trust!. Your first payment has been authorised and your subscription has been setup!

 I’m an instructor at Outward Bound Ullswater.
 Outside work, I also volunteer for the Lancaster Area Search and Rescue.
 As part of that team, I am currently assisting Morecambe Bay Foodbank with their COVID-19 response and delivering food to those who need it most during this time.

-During lockdown, I decided to run the London Marathon for Outward Bound Trust this October.
-I wanted to use the current circumstances we all find ourselves in as an opportunity to throw myself into something new, whilst giving the Trust a little hand with fundraising.
+During lockdown, I decided to run the London Marathon for Outward Bound this October.
+I wanted to use the current circumstances we all find ourselves in as an opportunity to throw myself into something new, whilst giving The Trust a little hand with fundraising.

 "...And above all, compassion"